Sreejet/OfficeDocs-ConnectivityAnalyzer/connectivity-analyzer/act-as-account-does-not-have-permissions-create-items-this-folder.md

 ms.topic: article
 ms.service: remote-connect-tool
 ms.localizationpriority: medium
-description: 'ErrorCreateItemAccessDenied, the Act As Account doesn't have permissions to create items in this folder.' ms.date: 12/20/2023
+description: "ErrorCreateItemAccessDenied, the Act As Account doesn't have permissions to create items in this folder." ms.date: 12/20/2023
 ---